zeni/SEALC/README.md

 - ST stop motion: no argument.

+- SA stop all: stop all motors;

 - RO rotate: no argument or argument=0 => continuously / argument>0 => argument is number of turns.
+Steppers only.

 - RW rotate wave: rotate continuously with triangle speed variation (0-speed-0).
 Argument is number of periods per turn.
+Steppers only.

-- RA rotate angle: argument is angle in degrees.
+- RA rotate absolute: argument is angle in degrees.
+Same as RR for steppers.

+- RR rotate relative: argument is angle in degrees.
+Only for servos.

 - RP rotate pause: argument is [turns:pause], no argument or argument=0 => 1 turn, 1s pause.
-Rotate a number of turns then pause, rotate, pause, etc.
+Rotate a number of turns then pause, rotate, pause, etc. Steppers only.

 - SQ sequence: argument is [angle:(0-2):...:(0-2)], sweep-like motion of angle.
 0 means no motion (duration of sweep), 1 is sweep motion in current direction, 2 is sweep motion in opposite current direction.
 Up to 10 steps.